 - Usually, it clogs up so you need to occasionally take out the cap and blow it clean.

 6. Boshel Dog Nail Clippers and Trimmer

-This clipper is made of superior quality stainless steel sharpened blades that can trim hard black nails with a single cut.
+This is superior quality stainless steel with sharpened blades that can trim hard black dog nails.
 It maintains its sharpness for years which makes it ideal for regular grooming.